craig-m/crgm_net/README.md

 ## create linode

-If the VM is does not exist it will be created.
+If the VM with this name does not exist it will be created.

 ```
 vagrant@stretch:/vagrant$ ./create_linode.sh
 ```